Murray Field: History

 Murray Field was established in 1919 by pilot Dayton Murray, Senior, and was later named for him after the county acquired the field in the 1930s.
 The airport is built on filled land.
 In 1976, the airport had scheduled passenger airline service operated by Eureka Aero Industries, a commuter air carrier that operated Cessna 402 twin prop aircraft.

 Facilities and aircraft

 Murray Field covers 131 acre at 7 ft above mean sea level on reclaimed land east of Humboldt Bay.
-Its one runway, 11/29, is 3011 by 75 ft asphalt.
+Its one runway, 12/30, is 3011 by 75 ft asphalt.
 Medium Intensity Runway Lights (MIRL) are the only airport lighting.
-Runways 11 and 29 have Visual Approach Slope Indicators (VASI) and a parallel taxi-way.
+Runways 12 and 30 have Visual Approach Slope Indicators (VASI) and a parallel taxi-way.
 The original runway 7-25 was shut down as substandard in 1997.

-It has a charter service, Northern Air, as well as a Civil Air Patrol office.
-There was once a restaurant but it has closed permanently.
+It has aircraft engine and airframe repair service, as well as a Civil Air Patrol office which is not currently being used.
+United Postal Service and Federal Express Cessna Caravan aircraft used the airfield.
+Piston engine aircraft fuel is not available but work to make it available is underway.
+Local fixed wing air ambulance providers also use the airfield.
+There was once a restaurant, but it has closed permanently.

 In 2007 the airport had 65,450 aircraft operations, average 179 per day: 99% general aviation, <1% air taxi and <1% military.
 In 2005 101 aircraft were based at the airport: 90 single-engine, 11 multi-engine.